webrecorder/browsertrix/docs/deploy/admin/org-import-export.md

 aws s3 cp s3://current-bucket/<org-id> /path/to/local/directory/<org-id> --recursive --endpoint=https://ams3.digitaloceanspaces.com
 ```

-It is important to retain the directory structure if you wish to re-import your files into another Browsertrix Cloud cluster later, as some assets such as browser profiles and uploads  have "subdirectory" prefixes.
+It is important to retain the directory structure to re-import an organization's files into another Browsertrix Cloud cluster later, as some assets such as browser profiles and uploads  have "subdirectory" prefixes.

 !!! note